mynameismaki/IBM-Courses-Projects/README.md

 # IBM-Project-Courses
-Jupyter Notebooks - Projects from IBM
+Jupyter Notebooks - Projects from IBM Courses that I have taken.